MarcinKilarski/Interactive-Website-Performance-Report/README.md

    - Make titles of pages on a website clickable by creating a calculated field like HYPERLINK(CONCAT(“//mydomain.com”, Page), Page Title).
    - Add any branding that you want (for example, your company logo, contact details, change the theme colours, etc.).
    - Add a Google Analytics tracking code to the report by creating a new Google Analytics account or just a property.
 Then copy the tracking ID into your Google Data Studio report, under ‘File’ (top navigation bar) > ‘Report Settings’ > ‘Google Analytics Tracking ID’ section.
 It allows you to analyse how your client uses the report to make it even better.
+   - To enable this report to be embedded onto a page go to 'File' in the top navigation and select 'Embed report', then check the 'Enable embedding' checkbox and press the 'Finished' button.
 6. Check each page
    - Glance through each page to make sure you are happy with everything.
 For some sites, a few charts might not show data.
 Report an issue on GitHub, and I will try to help you out.
 7. Share the report